alevor657/ramverk2-report/README.md

     npm i
     npm start

+If you modify something in the code use `npm run webpack`

 ### Docker containers

-In order to start application in either node6, 7 or 8 run following:
+In order to start application in either node8 or latest run following:

     npm run node_latest
-    npm run node_6
     npm run node_8

+My server code needs at least node 8 to function properly.

 In order to use database functionality you have to spin up a mongodb container:

     docker-compose up -d mongodb node_latest

 Then you will be provided with server address
+Observe that socket server does not work when using docker!

 ### Environment vars